After the interview

 Evaluate how the interview went.
 Work out what you did well and what you could improve.
 Write down all the questions you were asked, for future reference, and note questions you may need to practise answering.

 If you haven't heard back from the employer by the time they indicated, you can contact them and politely enquire if they've had time to make a decision.

-You should also look over your employment agreement, and you may want to discuss the wages or salary you have been offered.
+Look over your employment agreement, and you may want to discuss the wages or salary you have been offered.

 If you don’t get the job

 If you're interviewed and don't get the job it could be that someone with more skills or experience was offered the role.

 However, maybe you didn't do as well in the interview as you could have.
 It's helpful to review the interview and see if there's anything you can improve on.

 - Did you have trouble answering any of the questions?

 - Had you done enough research about the employer before the interview?